 PPTP is another a method for implementing VPNs.
 PPTP uses a control channel over TCP and a GRE tunnel operating to encapsulate PPP Packets.
 The intended use of this protocol is to provide additional levels of security and remote access for VPN products.

-Remember, you need an active subscription with a VPN provider in order to encrypt the network traffic on your FlashRouter.
-We provide setup help and information for just about any VPN provider including IPVanish, HideMyAss, PrivateInternetAccess, OverPlay, PureVPN, CyberGhost, IVPN, VyprVPN, ExpressVPN, and many more.
+To use VPN on a FlashRouter you either need an active subscription with a VPN provider in order to encrypt the network traffic or a work/personal VPN server to be already created on your FlashRouter.
+We provide setup help and information for just about any VPN provider including IPVanish, HideMyAss, PrivateInternetAccess, OverPlay, PureVPN, IVPN, VyprVPN, ExpressVPN, and many more.
 For a complete up to date list, see our Supported VPN Services comparison chart for more information.

-If you have any additional questions regarding settings or configurations once you have received your FlashRouter, please open a Support Ticket and our DD-WRT specialists will be glad to help!
+If you have any additional questions regarding settings or configurations once you have received your FlashRouter, please contact us and our DD-WRT specialists will be glad to help!